alxmamaev/alxmamaev.github.io/content/posts/deploy-ml-1.md

 ]
 ```

+Lets me explain it line-by-line:
+* In the first line we are set a **name** for the model, the name of dirrectory and name in this field must be the same. `sentiment_classifier` -- in out case.
+* **backend** - which backend will be used to load this model, list of avaliable backends you can find here.
+You can find avaliable backends for triton [here](https://github.com/triton-inference-server/backend/blob/main/README.md#where-can-i-find-all-the-backends-that-are-available-for-triton).
+Also you able to write your own backend for your specific task.
+* **max_batch_size** - the maximum batch size which our model will be handle.
+We set them to *1* because we will not talk about batch inference in this tutorial.
+More about dynamic batching you will know in the next articles.
+* **inputs** - there are we are describing inputs for the model.
+Our classifier has a two inputs: input tokens and attention mask, which described here in list of two elements.
+Each of this elements contains:
+    * **name** - the name of inputs, for PyTorch backend its names just byt index `INPUT__{i}` *(yeah duble ubder dash is used)*.
+    * **data_type** - which type of data this inputs get.
+So we have a *tokens tensors* and *attention mask* both of them is tensors of long ints (int64).
+    * **dims** - it is actual shape of the model, but we are omit batch dimention, because triton handle them by own.
+If we have some static dimention we just using size of this dimention, for example dimentions for input *3-channels 512-size* image looks that: `[3, 512, 512]`.
+In our case we just have a sequence of ints without specific size, so we set a `-1` as dimention size, which means that first dimention *(exclude batch)* beging dynamic.

+* **outputs** - completly the same as inputs, exlude that output has different `data_type`, because our outputs is logits, and `dims` has size `3` because we predict probabilitu of this text for this 3 classes.

+Thats all minimal config.
+Lets run the server 🚀

+## Building docker

+As before we are creating the docker file for triton server.
+For now it's just contains an import of base triton-image without any additional commands.
+We will add dependencies other later.

+But for now it's simplest docker file ever 🤪

 ```dockerfile
 FROM nvcr.io/nvidia/tritonserver:22.07-pyt-python-py3

 # We will add other dependencies here
 ```

+Lets build it 🔨

 ```bash
 docker build . -f docker/triton.Dockerfile -t tritonserver:latest
 ```

+## Running Triton container
+`Tip: run this command from the project directory`
 ```bash
 docker run \
     -p 8000:8000 -p 8001:8001 -p 8002:8002 \